How to Start a Plant-Based Diet (for Kids)

 The greatest benefit of a healthy diet is its role in the possible prevention of some diseases, and it establishes lifelong healthy eating habits.

-And with a little planning, family friendly plant-based meals contain all the nutrients your child needs for healthy growth.
+And with a little planning, family friendly plant-based meals contain all the necessary nutrients your child needs for healthy growth.

 I’ll show you how to get your family started on a safe plant-based diet for kids.